“.. a knot of interrelated problems requires a network of solutions.”

-Since 6th century BC in ancient Greece, the concept of a rail system has evolved.
+Since 6th century BC in ancient Greece, the concept of a rail system has been ever evolving.
 In the 1800’s, the first U.S. steam locomotives grew to a network of trains crisscrossing the country.
 Negotiating land barriers and company boarders, independent railroads sprung up to deliver freight, passengers, and revolutionized the postal system.

 Major railroads, such as the Reading Railway Company, were among the most prosperous corporations in the United States until after World War II.
-Then America began turning away from coal as its major fuel.
-While America and the railroads reduced or eliminated their dependence on coal, container shipping allowed for lower cost systems to feed globalization, changing the face of production and distribution and redefining the importance of railways.
+Then, America began turning away from coal as its major fuel.
+While the U.S. and the railroads reduced or eliminated their dependence on coal, container shipping allowed for lower cost systems to feed globalization, changing the face of production and distribution and redefining the importance of railways.

 Our first collaboration with Josh Miller

 at Saucony Creek Brewpub and Franklin Street Rail Station in the winter of 2020.